 Queer in Brighton: Differences, Place and Histories — Does Worthing HAVE a Gay History, Then?, lecture, University of Brighton, 2013

-In 2013 and 2014, I worked with the Sussex-based youth-led young people’s organisation, Blueprint 22, on a number of history projects.
-Together, we created the first LGBT history project in West Sussex: Screened Out.
+In 2013 and 2014, she worked with the Sussex-based youth-led young people’s organisation, Blueprint 22, on a number of history projects.
+Together, they created the first LGBT history project in West Sussex: Screened Out.

 Participants worked with LGBT residents of all ages to explore the impact films featuring LGBT characters and themes had on their lives through the decades.
 Its outcomes included: